Food cart: History

 The first food carts probably came into being at the time of the early Greek and Roman civilizations with traders converting old hand-carts and smaller animal-drawn carts into mobile trading units.
 Carts have the distinct advantage of mobility, should a location not be productive in sales, as well as for transporting goods to/from storage to the marketplace.

 However, the use of carts exploded with the coming of railways.
 Firstly, highly mobile customers required food and drink to keep them warm within the early open carriages.
 Secondly, locomotives needed to stop regularly to take on coal and water, and hence allow their passengers use the toilets, eat and drink.
 Thirdly, few early trains had any form of buffet or dining car.
 Finally, when passengers did arrive at their destination, or at a point when they needed to switch trains or modes of transport, some refreshment was required, particularly for poorer passengers who could not afford to stay in the railway-owned hotels.
 This expansion lead to a mutually successful relationship with some of the first concession stands and laws developing from mobile traders operating from restricted railway property.
 This form of concession based operation can be seen still in many countries, but at its most original in the under developed stations and infrastructure of Africa and Southeast Asia.

 The railways also brought another benefit: a plentiful supply of new suitably sized carts.
 Often traders requiring new carts would simply buy old railway station luggage carts and adapt them to serving food, knowing that these were sized/scaled to fit in between the necessary doors and lifts.

-Today the size and scale of carts has generally increased, and most are towed behind 4x4 vehicles.
-But hand towed food carts are still a common site where access is restricted and hungry people can be found.
+Today the size and scale of carts have generally increased, and most are towed behind 4x4 vehicles.
+But hand-towed food carts are still a common sight where access is restricted and hungry people can be found.